BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 This is a relatively minor feature but an example of a neat user experience optimisation, [recommended by @aswgxf](https://github.com/BookStackApp/BookStack/issues/4571).
-In the editor, when linking to another item in the system via the selector (commonly via the `Ctrl+Shift+K` shortcut) we'll now pre-fill the search box with the text that was selected (if any) in the editor:
+In the editor, when linking to another item in the system via the selector (commonly accessed using the `Ctrl+Shift+K` shortcut) we'll now pre-fill the search box with the text that was selected (if any) in the editor:

 <video src="/images/2023/10/editor_link_selector_prefill.webm" controls muted></video>